4 Reasons to Own Succulents for a Healthier Home

 Water: Succulents like to dry completely between waterings, and it’s important to make sure that your pot can drain excess water so the roots don’t stay saturated and susceptible to rot.
-We like to use clay pots for our succulents, which absorb water and develop a dark ring on the outside of the pot when the soil is damp; when the ring fully evaporates, check to see if your plant needs water.

 Under-watered plants will curl and become crispy, with dry or crusty soil.
 Over-watered plants will wilt and rot at the roots.
 When watering, the soil should be damp, not fully saturated and soaking.